sontungexpt/sttusline/README.md

                     event = {}, -- The component will be update when the event is triggered user_event = { "VeryLazy" },
-                    timing = false, -- The component will be update every time interval lazy = true,
+                    timing = false, -- The component will be update every time interval timer_interval = 200, -- The sub time interval of the component lazy = true,
                     space ={}
                     configs = {},